Leslie Peterson (politician): Political career

 He ran in the 1953 federal election as a Social Credit Party of Canada candidate in the riding of Vancouver Centre, but lost to the incumbent Liberal candidate Ralph Campney.
 Following the death of Vancouver Centre MLA George Churchill Moxham in 1955, Peterson contested the January 1956 by-election as a British Columbia Social Credit Party candidate.
 He defeated Progressive Conservative candidate Douglas Jung and others to be elected to the Legislative Assembly of British Columbia, representing the dual-member riding alongside Alexander Small Matthew.

 Peterson was re-elected in the September 1956 provincial election, and became minister of education under Premier W. A. C. Bennett.
 He stayed on as education minister after winning re-election in 1960, and additionally took on the role of labour minister to replace Lyle Wicks, who lost his own seat.

 For the 1966 provincial election he ran in the newly established dual-member riding of Vancouver-Little Mountain, and was elected there alongside Grace McCarthy.
 Following the resignation of Robert Bonner from cabinet, Peterson was reassigned as Attorney General of British Columbia in May 1968, but concurrently kept the labour portfolio until April 1971.
 He and McCarthy were both narrowly defeated in the 1972 provincial election by New Democratic Party candidates Phyllis Florence Young and Roy Thomas Cummings.
 During his time in cabinet, he oversaw the establishment of the British Columbia Institute of Technology, Simon Fraser University, and the Provincial Court of British Columbia.

+He served as Socred campaign chair during the 1979 provincial election.